WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 I did notice that there were 403 errors in the developer console when I tested my instrumented page locally, but that might be expected behavior.
 The settings for enabling instrumentation have you indicate the URL of your application.
-It is very likely TestRigor is checking that the address matches, which it would not have done with me running on `localhost`.
+It is very likely testRigor is checking that the address matches, which it would not have done with me running on `localhost`.
 I still reported the issue more as a question, in case the errors were of interest.